It is NOT business as usual in real estate anymore.

 It’s reasonable to expect that buyer demand will relax due to the COVID-19 economic fallout.
 Job losses and employment changes will impact many loan applications.
 Buyer confidence will diminish as well, depending on how long the epidemic lasts.

-Buyer competition may not be as tough going forward.
-Homes may take longer to sell, and buyers may have more choices as the current seller’s market tries to balance itself out.
+Buyer competition may not be quite as tough going forward.
+Homes may take a little longer to sell, and buyers may have more choices as the current seller’s market tries to balance itself out.
 That’s why it’s essential for sellers to get the pricing strategy right, up front.
 But we haven’t seen signs yet of buyer demand decreasing; in fact, it’s stayed high!

 The housing supply remains limited.